 Figure 6.x.3.1-1: Support of efficient performance of User Plane by collocating UPF and NWDAF containing AnLF

+1. UPF collocated with AnLF subscribes to NWDAF containing MTLF for a trained ML Model of User Plane Traffic Exception, by invoking the Nnwdaf_MLModelProvision_Subscribe service operation.

+2. To train the ML model of User Plane Traffic Exception, the NWDAF containing MTLF collects input data from UPF, by invoking the Nupf_EventExposure_Subscribe service operation.

+3-4.
+The UPF collects data (e.g., UPF local data, N3 measurements, N6 measurements), and notifies the NWDAF containing MTLF by invoking the Nupf_EventExposure_Notify service operation.

+Editor's Note: What specified input data should be collected to train ML model is FFS.

+NOTE: To avoid much impacts on UPF performance and reduce signalling load for data reporting, the data reporting from UPF for ML model training can be done during off-peak time.

-..
-NWDAF containing MTLF trains ML model Traffic pattern based on training data offline collected from data sources e.g., UPFshe NWDAF containing MTLF provides the trained ML model to the UPF which is collocated with NWDAF containing AnLF.1.
-Consumer (e.g. SMF) may subscribe to the UPF collocated with AnLF about analytics of Traffic pattern.
+5. NWDAF containing MTLF trains ML model of User Plane Traffic Exception based on training data collected from data sources e.g., UPFs.

+6.The NWDAF containing MTLF provides the trained ML model to the UPF which is collocated with NWDAF containing AnLF, by invoking Nnwdaf_MLModelProvision_Notify service operation.

-2. Based on the ML model from the NWDAF containing MTLF, the UPF collocated with AnLF collects data e.g. UPF local data, N3 measurements, N6 measurements, etc. as input data for ML model inference.
+7. Based on the ML model from the NWDAF containing MTLF, the UPF collocated with AnLF collects data, e.g. UPF local data, N3 measurements, N6 measurements, etc. as input data for ML model inference.
+Then the UPF generates analytics result of User Plane Traffic Exception based on the ML model.
+The consumer (e.g. the UPF) applies the corresponding policies and performs specific action related to the User Plane Traffic Exception.

-3. Based on the ML model and input data, the UPF collocated with AnLF generates inference result (i.e. analytics) of Traffic pattern.

-4. The UPF collocated with AnLF sends analytics of Traffic pattern to the consumer (e.g. SMF).

-5. According to the Traffic pattern result, the consumer (e.g. SMF) performs specific action.

 6.X.4 Impacts on services, entities and interfaces